CrunchyData/crunchy-postgresql-manager/docs/dev-setup.md

 Running CPM
 --------------

+Modify the run-cpm.sh script by updating the INSTALLDIR variable to the path on your host that you are installing CPM from.

+Also, edit or remove the local host port mapping that is provided in the example to meet your local requirements for accessing CPM.

 You can run CPM by running the following script:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 sudo ./run-cpm.sh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This script will start several Docker containers that make up CPM.
 You will need to edit the run-cpm.sh script to specify your IP address of your server as well as your CPM installation directory path.
 You can